whosmega/megascript/docs/tables.md

 <br>
 `table._nokeycall(table, key, args[])` : This key when set to a function, gets invoked when<br>
 a key is invoked directly even when the value itself is `nil`.
-This is similar to `_nokey` except is passes the arguments given to the invoke in an array<br>
+This is similar to `_nokey` except it passes the arguments given to the invoke in an array.
+The return value of this function is also set to the return value of the main invoke<br>

 <h2>Bound methods</h2>
 All table objects have the following methods bound to them:<br>